img

 Key Provisions of Kansas SB 380:

 In 2025, CAP was supporting Senate Bill 167.
-SB 167 included the provisions of SB 380 and would also have required Kansas electric suppliers to maintain a commercial direct-current fast charging station rate schedule that utilizes volumetric rates as an alternative to demand charges.
+SB 167 included the similar provisions to SB 380 and would also have required Kansas electric suppliers to maintain a commercial direct-current fast charging station rate schedule that utilizes volumetric rates as an alternative to demand charges.
 These rates would provide the rate transparency and predictability necessary for entities considering entering the EV charging market.

 bg